spences10/scottspence.com/copy/privacy-policy.md

 </Small>

-Hello, welcome to the privacy policy for scottspence.com, I want to be transparent about anything this site collets from you and what I use it for.
+Hello, welcome to the privacy policy for scottspence.com, I want to be transparent about anything this site collects from you and what I use it for.

 The privacy policy in this site includes these points: